OwenAmoako-Gyan233/airbnb-clone-project/README.md

 Listing Detailed Page      |  	Complete property details with images and booking form Simple Checkout  Page      |  	Streamlined payment and booking confirmation page

-A user friendly design in this system will make the booking process easy.
+A user-friendly design in this system will make the booking process easy.
 This means users can navigate through the searching, reservation, and payment stages in-app without difficulty.

 # Color Styles: